Meet our students

 Florian is from Germany and did his undergraduate degree in Virology at the University of Glasgow.

-He worked with Phil Spence on is PhD project, investigating the immune responses of initially naive human hosts to repeated infection with blood-stage Plasmodium vivax. he competed his PhD in summer 2021 and is now a postdoc with Phil.
+He worked with Phil Spence on is PhD project, investigating the immune responses of initially naive human hosts to repeated infection with blood-stage Plasmodium vivax.
+He completed his PhD in summer 2021 and is now a postdoc with Prasanna Jagannathan at Stanford Medical School.

 James originally began as a historian before switching fields to study Microbiology at Heriot Watt University in Edinburgh.

-He is now investigating mitochondrial metabolism in livestock Trypanosomes with Liam Morrison at the Roslin Institute and Achim Schnaufer in the Ashworth Laboratories.
+For hisPhD James investigated mitochondrial metabolism in livestock Trypanosomes with Liam Morrison at the Roslin Institute and Achim Schnaufer in the Ashworth Laboratories.
+He is now part of the Advanced Imaging Resource in the Institute for Genetics and Cancer at the University of Edinburgh.

 I'm really enjoying HPGH!